top of page

 geb13829-fig-0002-m.jpg

-Divergent evolution histories shape phylogenetic and functional structures between tropical mammal and bird communities.
+Divergent evolution histories shape phylogenetic and functional structures between tropical mammals and birds.

 Anthropogenic impacts on biodiversity distribution